-The rest is history and the company he started became the United States largest producer of special fermentation products to boost the immune system's livestock.
+The rest is history and the company he started became the United States largest producer of special fermentation products for the livestock.

 What is Epicor?

 EpiCor is produced using a yeast culture that is added to the culture according to a patented process.
 The product is supplied with an abundance of oxygen for optimal growth, and as it is the most nutritious, the acid level decreases.
-This stresses the culture and it reacts by adapting to which it begins to produce protective substances.
 The product is dried and then standardized to EpiCor.

-EpiCor fermentation is NOT yeast; there is so much more!
-The yeast completely disappears in the process.
-The yeast was used to start the process of producing EpiCor, but just like other food products made by fermentation (such as beer, wine or bread), EpiCor is something different from yeast.
+EpiCor fermentation is not yeast, the yeast completely disappears in the process.
+The yeast was used to start the process of producing EpiCor, but just like other food products made by fermentation (such as beer, wine or bread).

 We have of course added EpiCor in our ImmunoMix but also a complex of fungus extracts from Cordyceps, Maitake and Shiitake.
 On the island of Okinawa outside of Japan they live on a low caloride that almost always contains fungi, such as those we have in ImmunoMix.
 The fungus extract we have added has been used for thousands of years in Asia.